ciniki/fatt/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The FATT modules is for businesses doing first aid training and/or certification and/or device tracking.
+The FATT modules is for tenants doing first aid training and/or certification and/or device tracking.

 License
 -------